JetBrains/teamcity-documentation/topics/parallel-tests.md

 ### Test Frameworks

 * Test classes should be defined in the build tool filters.
-* Вefinition from code are not supported.
+* Definition from code are not supported.
 * The test name **cannot** contain dots.